cyrale/project-zomboid/README.md

 Create two directories where you want to run your server :

 -   `server-data`: mandatory if you want to keep configuration between each restart
-- `server-files`: optional, only necessary if you want to install mods
+-   `server-files`: optional, contains all the files of the application

 Adjust the permissions of this two directories.
 It could be done with this commands: